 University of Liverpool Transgender Day of Visibility Flashtalk Event

-π Where: Life Sciences Lecture Theatre 2 (and online)
+π Where: Life Sciences Lecture Theatre 2 OR Online

 Information: In celebration of Transgender Day of Visibility 2025, trans and non-binary members of staff have volunteered their time to talk about a subject they feel represents transgender visibility.

-π For more information and to sign-up, click here!
+π Link: For more information and to sign-up, click here!

 Lunch and Learn: Transgender and Non-Binary Advocacy at National Museums Liverpool